Columbine High School massacre: Gun control

 The shooting resulted in calls for more gun control measures.
 The gun show loophole and background checks became a focus of a national debate.
 It was the deadliest mass shooting during the era of the Federal Assault Weapons Ban.
 Victim Daniel Mauser's father Tom Mauser has become a gun control advocate.

-In 2000, federal and state legislation was introduced that would require safety locks on firearms as well as ban the importation of high-capacity ammunition magazines.
+In 2000, federal and state legislation was introduced that would require safety locks on firearms as well as ban the importation of magazines holding rounds over a certain number.
 Though laws were passed that made it a crime to buy guns for criminals and minors, there was considerable controversy over legislation pertaining to background checks at gun shows.
 There was concern in the gun lobby over restrictions on Second Amendment rights in the United States.
 Frank Lautenberg introduced a proposal to close the gun show loophole in federal law.
 It was passed in the Senate, but did not pass in the House.

 Michael Moore's 2002 documentary Bowling for Columbine focused heavily on the American obsession with handguns, its grip on Jefferson County, and its role in the shooting.

 In 2019, the MyLastShot Project was launched as a student-led gun violence prevention resource.
 The campaign was created by students from Columbine High School, and involves students placing stickers on their driver's licenses, student IDs, or phones that states their wishes to have the graphic photos of their bodies publicized if they die in a shooting.